3. Apply to the VQRP+

 Question & AnswerI’m a crime victim.
 Can I get money for expenses related to the crime?

-When you report a crime to the police or to the community victim support agency, they will refer you to a local Victim Quick Response Program (VQRP+) service delivery organization.
+When you report a crime to the police or to the community victim support agency, they might believe you're eligible for the Victim Quick Response Program (VQRP+).
+If so, they usually refer you to a local organization that provides VQRP+ services.

-These organizations offer Victim Crisis Assistance and Referral Services.
-They also help you apply to the VQRP+.
+These local organizations offer Victim Crisis Assistance and Referral Services (VCARS).
+They also help you apply to the VQRP+ if you are eligible.

 - photos of your injuries

-- the dates you visited a health professional and why
+- the dates and reasons you visited a health professional

-- any medicine or treatment the health professional asked you to take
+- information about any medicine or treatment the health professional asked you to take

 - the police report

-- receipts to show how much you paid for the expenses and services you want VQRP+ to pay for
+- receipts for the expenses and services you want VQRP+ to pay for

-The deadline to apply to the VQRP+ for help to pay for your immediate needs is 45 days from the date of the crime.
-For example, the cost of:
+The deadline to apply to the VQRP+ for your immediate needs is 45 days from the date of the crime.
+Immediate needs can include:

 - cleaning up the crime scene

-- emergency expenses related to home and personal safety
+- emergency expenses for your home and personal safety

-The deadline to apply for help to pay for any short-term counselling or traditional Indigenous health services is usually 6 months from the date of the crime.
+The deadline to apply for any short-term counselling or traditional Indigenous health services is usually 6 months from the date of the crime.

 - suffered a serious injury because of the crime